yang-yang-ir/PLSC-309_Fall-2026/README.md

 ## Lecture Slides

 Lecture slides will be posted **by 12:00 p.m.
-(ET)** on the day of each class simultaneously on both Canvas and here.
+(ET)** on the day of each class and updated simultaneously on both Canvas and here.

 ---